The Best Christmas in Europe Itinerary for 7 to 14 Days

 Elsewhere around town, you can stop by the Christmas tree at Altes Rathaus Regensburg (the old town hall), tour inside the St. Peter Cathedral, and wander around to holiday markets at the palace, Kohlenmark, Haidplatz, and across the river by St. Katharinenspital.
 I also recommend heading to the cafe on the top floor of the Galeria department store on Neupfarrplatz for a view of the main market from above.

 Regensburg is about an hour and a half from Munich and an hour from Nuremberg by train.
 You can get here with the Bayern Ticket, a regional day ticket for unlimited rides in Bavaria for up to five people.
 Regensburg was one of my favorite stops on my first Europe Christmas itinerary and I highly recommend checking it out.
+It’s large enough to have a few fun markets, but not too big or overwhelming.

 Christmas Markets in Regensburg